salty-armadillo/cloud-storage/user-manager/README.md

 These are standard security measures when handling passwords.
 Some other strong strategies which I found in my research and considered implementing (althought I ultimately did not - due to a combination of skill and time):
 * Creating a mini module for generating permutations of common passwords and adding this to the password dictionary for comparison
 * Adding a 2FA stage with either email or SMS authentication

+### JWT Integration
+The JWT integration is utilising the pyJWT package and the encryption is done with a private RSA key.
+The key pair is generated during login and the public key is sent off to the server instance.
+This public key will then be used for all subsequence authentications.
+The payload for the token is just the userID - i.e. `{ userID: "user1" }` - and this structure is used to verify that the token is as expected.

+There are some issues with this security protocol - namely the setting up process with the public RSA key.
+This is not as secure given that the unauthenticated client is sending a key that is automatically accepted by the server.
+However, I do believe that this issue and the solution as a whole is acceptable given the scale of the project.
+It can be assumed that the set up procedure for the applications is less prone to attacks or risks.

+Another question is the scalability of this solution.
+The lambda instance that the server is running on only has 50MB of `/tmp` storage to store the public keys.The ID of the key also has to be sent with each HTTPS call.

 ---